deeptime-ml/deeptime/docs/source/index_dimreduction.rst

 interpretability.

 As soon as the data is off equilibrium though, TICA estimates can become heavily biased.
-A salvageable case is the one of reversible underlying dynamics but not enough sampling to support this: a `reweighting procedure <notebooks/tica.ipynb#Koopman-reweighting>`_ can be employed :cite:`wu2016variational`.
+A salvageable case is if the underlying dynamics is reversible but there is not enough sampling to support this: a `reweighting procedure <notebooks/tica.ipynb#Koopman-reweighting>`_ can be applied :cite:`wu2016variational`.

 When to use VAMP